Fact-checked by the ZeroinDaily editorial team

 What is the most important factor when comparing CRM apps for a small business?

 User adoption is the single most important factor.
 A CRM only delivers value when your team consistently logs activity in it.
-Evaluate ease of use with a structured pilot before purchasing, not just during a vendor-led demo.
+Evaluate ease of use with a structured pilot before purchasing, not during a vendor-led demo where the sales rep controls the workflow.

 How long should a CRM free trial run before I make a buying decision?

 Run the trial for a minimum of 14 days using real customer data and real workflows.
-Most vendors offer 14-to-30-day trials.
-Shorter evaluations do not reveal the friction points that cause long-term adoption failure.
+Most vendors, including HubSpot, Salesforce, Pipedrive, and Freshsales, offer 14-to-30-day trials.
+Shorter evaluations do not surface the friction points that cause long-term adoption failure.

 Are free CRM plans actually usable for a small business?